1861

 Integration of the 47th Pennsylvania Volunteers continues with enrollment at Fort Taylor of the first Cuban immigrant to serve with the regiment

-Re-enlistment of significant numbers of the 47th Pennsylvania Volunteers for second three-year terms begins, resulting in the regiment’s ultimate designation as the 47th Pennsylvania Veteran Volunteers when it achieves the milestone of having more than 50 percent of its membership re-muster for continuing military service
+Re-enlistment of significant numbers of the 47th Pennsylvania Volunteers for second three-year terms begins, resulting in the regiment’s ultimate designation as the 47th Pennsylvania Veteran Volunteers when it achieves the milestone of having more than fifty percent of its membership re-muster for continuing military service

 1864